Akala

 • Police, Protest and Progress - a look at where we are now and where we go from here in the context of the global, multi-ethnic, anti-racist movement happening in 2020.

-"As a Citi employee I’d like to thank Akala for speaking last week.
-I learned a great deal and am extremely grateful." - James, Citi Bank
+"As a Citi employee, I’d like to thank Akala for speaking last week.
+I learned a great deal and am extremely grateful." - Citi Bank

-• 2009 - Founded The Hip-hop Shakespeare Company
+• 2009 - Founder of The Hip-Hop Shakespeare Company

-• 2006 - Won a MOBO for Best Hip Hop Act
+• 2006 - Winner of a MOBO for Best Hip Hop Act